apache/incubator-hugegraph-doc/content/cn/docs/contribution-guidelines/committer-guidelines.md

 To: dev@hugegraph.apache.org
 Subject: [ANNOUNCE] New Committer: xxx

-Hi everyone, The PPMC for Apache HugeGraph(incubating) has invited xxx(Xxx) to become a Committer and we are pleased to announce that he has accepted.
+Hi everyone, The PPMC for Apache HugeGraph(incubating) has invited xxx to become a Committer and we are pleased to announce that he/she has accepted.

-xxx is being active in the HugeGraph community & dedicated to xx modules, and we are glad to see his more interactions with the community in thefuture.
+xxx is being active in the HugeGraph community & dedicated to ... modules, and we are glad to see his/her more interactions with the community in the future.

-(Optional) His GitHub account is https://github.com/VGalaxies
+(Optional) His/Her GitHub account is https://github.com/xxx

-Welcome xx, and please enjoy your community journey~
+Welcome xxx, and please enjoy your community journey~

 Thanks!